Students presenting

 Registration

+Registration for 2026 will open soon.
 The cost for the elementary camp (Float, Fly, and Lift!) is $100.
 The cost for the middle school camp (Design It, Build It - Middle School Edition) is $200.
-The cost for the high school camp (Design It, Build It - High School Edition) is $300.
 Financial assistance is available for those with demonstrated need.
 Contact Matt Cavalli for more information.
-Registrations cancelled prior to June 15, 2025 will receive a refund less a 10% processing fee.
+Registrations cancelled prior to June 15, 2026 will receive a refund less a 10% processing fee.
 Registrations cancelled after June 15 are non-refundable.
 Each participant will receive a camp t-shirt.
 Daily snacks will also be provided – please indicate any dietary restrictions when registering.

 Camps

-For summer of 2025, we are excited to offer three different camp options--Float, Fly and Lift! for grades 3-5, Design It, Build It - Middle School Edition for grades 6-8, and Design It, Build It - High School Edition for grades 9-11.
-Float, Fly and Lift! will be offered twice, July 21-24 and July 28-31.
-Each version of Design It, Build It will be offered once--middle school July 21-21, and high school July 28-31.
+For summer of 2026, we are excited to offer two different camp options--Float, Fly and Lift! for grades 3-5 and Design It, Build It - Middle School Edition for grades 6-8.
 Float, Fly and Lift! will run from 9 a.m. to noon and Design It, Build It will run from 1 to 4 p.m. each day.
 For previous camp participants, note that the Float, Fly, and Lift! (elementary) topics will remain largely the same.

 Participants will explore the concepts of buoyancy, density, aerodynamics, energy and motion through a series of hands-on, design-build-test activities.
 Events will include harnessing wind power on both square-rigged and Bermuda-rigged boats, maximizing drag to slow a descent, building and launching water bottle rockets, and building a small hot air balloon.
 Most activities will be modeled after elementary-school-level Science Olympiad competitions.
 Participants will experience Floyd Hall and the surrounding parkland of the WMU Parkview Campus and explore WMU’s main campus in Kalamazoo.

-Participants will learn about concepts like structural design, impact attenuation, and electric vehicles.
+Participants will learn about concepts like structural design, aerodynamics and manufacturing.
 They will put their knowledge into practice by completing hands-on design/build challenges in team-based settings.
 Activities will make use of various laboratory and production facilities in Floyd Hall on the WMU Parkview Campus.